Anthono220/Gooter/README.md

 - **SHOOT** your enemies and keep them away from you!
 - **BREAK** crates in order to unbox your way to the next level!
 - **COLLECT** different-colored orbs (known as Auras) to activate different abilities!
-- **FIGHT** unique and uniquely intense bosses with all kinds of tricks up their sleeves!
+- **FIGHT** unique and uniquely intense bosses with all kinds of tricks up their sleeves! (coming soon)

 ## YOU can help with development!